benjaminsampica/benjaminsampicaStatic/content/post/agilemyths/index.md

 This is just flat out wrong.
 I imagine this mindset coincides very deeply with the myth above (Scrum is the same thing as Agile) and people assume some very conflicting things from it.

-I've heard this all roles - management, developers, POs, etc. - believing that the non-prescriptive mindset of Agile means that they're free to do whatever they want.
-"Whatever works best for us", they say.
+I've heard this at all levels and roles - management, developers, POs, etc. - believing that the non-prescriptive mindset of Agile means that they're free to do whatever they want.
+"Whatever works best for us", they will say.
 This is a fallacy and can easily be the most damaging to the entire transition effort and a team's personal growth.

 "Whatever works best for us" is short for "whatever works best for working with the organization today" - which is what organizations and teams don't want to be conceding.
 The best thing that works for the organization today is the existing structure because it's whats already there.
-Is what already exists truly the best thing though?
-Almost never.
+Is what already exists truly the best thing though? _Almost never._

 Most "Agile" organizations are practicing Scrum and Scrum is _very_ prescriptive on how it wants teams to perform its rituals, the roles involved, and how to invoke evolutionary change.